 The landscape capacity rating of the Rural Zone Studholme Road area for a range of activities is set out below.
 This provides high level guidance as to potential characteristics or locational matters that may assist with identifying appropriate development within the area.

-Commercial recreational activities – limited landscape capacity for small-scale and low-key activities that: are located to optimise the screening and/or filtering benefit of natural landscape elements; designed to be of a small scale and ‘low-key’ rural character; integrate landscape restoration and enhancement (where appropriate); and enhance public access (where appropriate).
+Commercial recreational activities – some landscape capacity for small-scale and low-key activities that: are located to optimise the screening and/or filtering benefit of natural landscape elements; designed to be of a small scale and ‘low-key’ rural character; integrate landscape restoration and enhancement (where appropriate); and enhance public access (where appropriate).

-Visitor accommodation and tourism related activities – very limited landscape capacity for activities that are: located to optimise the screening and/or filtering benefit of natural landscape elements; designed to be of a small scale and ‘low-key’ rural character; integrate landscape restoration and enhancement (where appropriate); and enhance public access (where appropriate).
-Extremely limited landscape capacity for small-scale and low-key tourism-related activities that are: visually recessive; designed to be small scale and have a low key ‘rural’ character; integrate landscape restoration and enhancement (where appropriate); and enhance public access (where appropriate).
+Visitor accommodation and tourism related activities – some landscape capacity for activities that are: located to optimise the screening and/or filtering benefit of natural landscape elements; designed to be of a sympathetic scale and ‘low-key’ rural character; integrate appreciable landscape restoration and enhancement (where appropriate); and enhance public access (where appropriate).
+Extremely limited landscape capacity for small-scale and low-key tourism-related activities that are: visually recessive; designed to be of a sympathetic scale and have a low key ‘rural’ character; integrate appreciable landscape restoration and enhancement (where appropriate); and enhance public access (where appropriate).

-Urban expansions – extremely limited to no capacity outside the ambit of the QLDC 2021 Spatial Plan.

-Urban expansions – extremely limited or no landscape capacity.
-However, it is acknowledged that the Schedule area is identified as future urban in the Queenstown Lakes Spatial Plan 2021 which may influence landscape capacity.

 Urban expansions – some landscape capacity as identified in the QLDC 2021 Spatial Plan.
 From a landscape perspective, the area suggests a logical expansion area as it adjoins the existing urban area and the area’s ‘outer’ boundary corresponds to legible and defensible ‘landscape’ boundary (i.e. ONL/escarpment boundary).

+Urban expansions – some landscape capacity as identified in the QLDC 2021 Spatial Plan.
+From a landscape perspective, the area suggests a logical expansion area as it adjoins the existing urban area and the area’s ‘outer’ boundary corresponds to legible and defensible ‘landscape’ boundary (i.e. ONL/escarpment boundary).

 Intensive agriculture – some landscape capacity where the quality of views and aesthetic attributes and values are maintained or enhanced.

-Earthworks – limited landscape capacity to absorb earthworks associated with trails (including a potential route between the Top 10 Holiday Park and the eastern end of Studholme Road), farming and rural living/visitor accommodation/tourism related activities that maintain naturalness and expressiveness values and integrate with existing natural landform patterns.
+Earthworks – some landscape capacity to absorb earthworks associated with trails (including a potential route between the Top 10 Holiday Park and the eastern end of Studholme Road), farming and rural living/visitor accommodation/tourism related activities that maintain naturalness and expressiveness values and integrate with existing natural landform patterns.

 Farm buildings – some landscape capacity for modestly-scaled buildings that reinforce the existing rural character.